-Furthermore, in our view, the application of the proposed requirements in paragraphs B3-B9 and B15 of the ED would result in information that does not faithfully represent how regulatory income and regulatory expense affect the entity's financial performance, and how regulatory assets and regulatory liabilities affect the entity's financial position.
-Thus, we deem that the proposed requirements contradict the objective of the ED laid down in paragraph 1.
+Furthermore, in our view, the application of the proposed requirements in paragraphs B15 and B3-B9 of the ED would result in information that does not faithfully represent how regulatory income and regulatory expense affect the entity's financial performance, and how regulatory assets and regulatory liabilities affect the entity's financial position.
+Thus, we deem that these requirements contradict the objective of the ED laid down in paragraph 1.

-Finally, generating the required information for applying the proposed guidance might impose a significant administrative and financial burden for the entities.
+Finally, generating the required information for applying these requirements might impose a significant administrative and financial burden for the entities.